warthmann/erlich-sample-ID-files/README.md

 bash produce23andmefile.parallel.sh <file with list of samples names> <outputdirectory/> <input vcf/bcf>
 ```

 Build a list of all variants, assign assign unique IDs, and augment the 23andme files by adding the ID to each variant.
+Adjust paths and filenames in the script!
 ```

 python3 generate-dict-and-SNP-IDs.py